-If you do not know if you need planning permission, please see the Planning Portal's guidance and interactive houses to determine whether the work you want to carry out requires planning permission.
+If you do not know if you need planning permission, please see the Planning Portal's guidance and interactive house, interactive terrace and mini guides to help you determine whether the work you want to carry out requires planning permission.

 If you need permission:

-If you have found that you do need planning permission then please then move on to submit a planning application.
+If you have found that you do need planning permission then please see submit a planning application.

 You may also require building consent.

 See also 'permitted development' (below).

 You can make certain types of minor changes to your house without needing to apply for planning permission.
 These are called 'permitted development rights'.
 They derive from a general planning permission granted not by the local authority but by parliament.
 Bear in mind that the permitted development rights which apply to many common projects for houses do not apply to flats, maisonettes or other buildings.

 Some works are deemed 'permitted development'; and can be carried out without making a formal planning application, however, detailed planning advice is available on the Planning Portal.
 In addition, you should always check the planning history of your property in case any conditions, imposed as a result of previous applications, have removed your 'permitted development' rights.
 You should also check to see whether your property is a listed building, in a conservation area, or within an area where there is an 'Article 4 Direction' which can all remove 'permitted development' rights.
 Please see the link below to the Planning Portal:

 If you would like formal confirmation from Adur & Worthing Councils that planning permission is not required you should make an application for a 'certificate of lawfulness for a proposed use or development'.
 This type of application simply asks "is planning permission is required".
 If it is not required you will be issued with a certificate confirming this.
 If planning permission is required, you will then need to continue on to a formal planning application.
 See: